 Make spectrogram of the audio window (512 samples FFT, 256 samples overlap).

 Identify all spectrogram ‘pixels’ in the FM frequency band that are above the baseline level.
-The baseline power level across pixels was calculated by looking at 95%ile value of power in a frequency band of the spectrogram without any bat calls in it (below 70 kHz).
-All pixels that were 46 dB above the baseline power level and below 98 kHz were considered valide FM pixels.
+The FM bandwidth was defined as ranging from 70 kHz to 98 kHz.
+The baseline power level across pixels was calculated by calculating the 95%ile value of power in the frequency band below 70 kHz, i.e., the part of the spectrogram without any bat calls.
+All pixels whose power was 46 dB above the baseline power level and whose frequency was within 70 - 98 kHz were considered valide FM pixels.

-Identify continuous clusters of FM pixels.
+Identify contiguous clusters of FM pixels.
 These clusters represent single iFM or tFM components of calls.

-From the identified continuous clusters, extract the lowest frequency pixel in a cluster
+From the identified contiguous clusters, extract the lowest frequency pixel in a cluster

 Given the current parameter values used for our analysis, the terminal frequency measurements have a spectral resolution of 488 Hz.